 2:45 – 4:00 Experiential exercise, discussion, evaluations

-Who: SCIBA Faculty and Certified Bioenergetic Therapists (see flier for more details)
+Additional SCIBA Faculty and Certified Bioenergetic Therapists (see flier for more details) assist this presentation.

 SCIBA ℅ Jennifer York